mesn1985/VirtualBoxDetectionTestingEnviroment/WindowsServerSetup/WindowsServer2022OnProxmox.md

+# Setting up windows server 2022 on Proxmox

+## Prerequisites
+Prior to following this guide, you should have working knowledge of how to create VM's on Proxmox.

 ## 1. ISO Images
 1. Download the **Windows Server 2022 Trial ISO** (usable for 180 days).
 2. Download the **VirtIO drivers ISO** from [Proxmox VirtIO Drivers](https://pve.proxmox.com/wiki/Windows_VirtIO_Drivers).